LinkStackOrg/LinkStack/README.md

 <br>

-#### Now access your install of LittleLink Custom with 'your-domain-name.com/littlelink-custom'.
-* At first, you will be greeted with a 'MissingAppKeyException'.
-* This is totally normal on first setups, simply click on the 'Generate app key' button and then 'Refresh now' and you're done.

 #### You can now log in to the Admin Panel with the credentials:
 -   **email:** `admin@admin.com`
 -   **password:** `12345678`